SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 ### Optional breaking point for smaller screens

 On small screens, a high number of columns can become problematic.
 For these situations, you can set a breaking point.
 If the screen width is below this point, any multicolumn row will be displayed as a single column.
+The lower the breaking point, the more it will keep the rows unchanged (even on smaller screens).

 ![The row settings dialog, showing the breaking point dropdown](images/block_breakpoint.png "the block breakpoint dialog" )